nodemailer/nodemailer/README.md

     var transport = new nodemailer.Transport("SMTP", {smtp_options});

     var mailOptions = {
+        transport: transport,
         from: "sender@tr.ee",
-        to: "receiver@tr.ee",
+        to: "receiver@tr.ee"
-        transport: transport
+        ...
     };

 ### Possible transport methods

-Needed `type` parameter can be one of the following:
+Required `type` parameter can be one of the following:

   * **SMTP** for using SMTP
   * **SES** for using Amazon SES